 Certificate modification is defined as the production of a new Certificate that has details which differ from a previously issued Certificate.
-The new modified Certificate may or may not have a new Public Key and may or may not have a new 'Not After' date.
+The new modified Certificate may or may not have a new 'Not After' date.

 - Trustgate CA treats modification the same as 'New' issuance. - Trustgate CA may modify Certificates that have either been previously renewed or previously rekeyed.
 The original Certificate may be revoked after modification is complete, however, the original Certificate cannot be further renewed, re-keyed or modified.